 MacBook Pro and iMac desktops.
-This version expanded the blade style drives.
-With the use of mSATA III interface, this drive becomes faster.
+This version expanded the blade-style drives.
+With the use of the mSATA III interface, this drive becomes faster.
 It is easily distinguished with its 7 + 17 Pin connector.
 Gen2A drive is shorter and wider (MacBook Pro) while Gen2B drive is taller and thinner (MacBook Air).

-MacBook Air (Mid 2013- Early 2014): PCIe 2.0 x4 and PCIe 2.0 x2 interface .
-The only Apple device that ensures the possibility of faster four channel drive found in Gen4.
+MacBook Air (Mid 2013- Early 2014): PCIe 2.0 x4 and PCIe 2.0 x2 interface: The only Apple device that ensures the possibility of a faster four-channel drive found in Gen4.

 Mac Pro (Late 2013) This is the first to support a single internal storage device.
 Like MacBook Air, it supported all capacities (128GB – 1TB) of Gen3 SSDs and 2.0 x4 connection for better performance with four-channel drives.

-MacBook Pro (Late 2013- Mid 2014) This was one of the powerful devices that support all 3-generation driver option, four channel PCIe connections and NVMe protocol.
+MacBook Pro (Late 2013- Mid 2014) This was one of the powerful devices that support all 3-generation driver options, four-channel PCIe connections, and NVMe protocol.

 iMac (Late 2013- Late 2015) It included either (1) 1TB (5400-rpm) SATA hard drive or (2) 1TB Fusion Drive (128GB SSD and 1TB SATA 3.5″ HDD) or (3) a 256GB standalone SSD.
 IMac had adequate free spaces compared to other Apple devices.
 This had the same features with MacBook Pro.

-MacBook Air (Early 2015-Mid 2017).
-This drive still used the PCIe 2.0 x2 technology despite some changes in the components.
-Amazing how Apple managed to maintain the 4 PCIe connection channel while keeping 2 channel drives in 11’’ MacBook Air.
+MacBook Air (Early 2015-Mid 2017): This drive still used the PCIe 2.0 x2 technology despite some changes in the components.
+Amazing how Apple managed to maintain the 4 PCIe connection channel while keeping 2 channel drives in 11” MacBook Air.
 It allowed the upgrade of Gen4A drives in other devices.
 The 13″ MacBook Air had Gen4A drives but it did not support PCIe 3.0 connection.
-Not a hiccup though as it’s still as fast, and performs well than the previous model.
+Not a hiccup though as it’s still as fast, and performs well as the previous model.

 All the Gen5 SSDs supported the NVMe protocol and PCIe 3.0 x4 NVMe connections.
 Gen5A SSDs used new 22+3S